Knut Hamsun: Personal life

 Family portrait on the stairs of "Villa Havgløtt"; left to right: Tore Hamsun, Marie Hamsun, Arild Hamsun, Knut Hamsun and Ellinor Hamsun.

-In 1898, Hamsun married Bergljot Göpfert (née Bech), who bore daughter Victoria, but the marriage ended in 1906.
+In 1898, Hamsun married Bergljot Bech (later Göpfert), who bore daughter Victoria, but the marriage ended in 1906.
 Hamsun then married Marie Andersen (1881–1969) in 1909 and she was his companion until the end of his life.
 They had four children: sons Tore and Arild and daughters Ellinor and Cecilia.

 Marie wrote about her life with Hamsun in two memoirs.
 She was a promising actress when she met Hamsun but ended her career and traveled with him to Hamarøy.
 They bought a farm, planning "to earn their living as farmers, with his writing providing some additional income".

 After a few years they moved south, to Larvik.
-In 1918 they bought Nørholm, an old, somewhat dilapidated manor house between Lillesand and Grimstad.
+In 1918 they bought Nørholm, an old, somewhat dilapidated manor house in Landvik Municipality, between Lillesand and Grimstad.
 The main residence was restored and redecorated.
 Here Hamsun could occupy himself with writing undisturbed, although he often travelled to write in other cities and places, preferring spartan housing.

 Racism and admiration for Hitler

-From his youth onward, Hamsun espoused anti-egalitarian and racist beliefs.
-In The Cultural Life of Modern America (1889), he denounced miscegenation: "The Negros are and will remain Negros, a nascent human form from the tropics, rudimentary organs on the body of white society.
+From his youth onward, Hamsun espoused racist and anti-egalitarian beliefs.
+In The Cultural Life of Modern America (Fra det moderne Amerikas Aandsliv, 1889), he denounced miscegenation: "The Negros are and will remain Negros, a nascent human form the tropics, rudimentary organs on the body of white society.
 Instead of founding an intellectual elite, America has established a mulatto studfarm."

 Hamsun wrote several newspaper articles in the course of the Second World War, including his notorious 1940 assertion that "the Germans are fighting for us, and now are crushing England's tyranny over us and all neutrals".
 In 1943, he sent Germany's minister of propaganda Joseph Goebbels his Nobel Prize medal as a gift.
+Its whereabouts since then are unknown.
 Hamsun's biographer Thorkild Hansen interpreted this as part of the strategy to get an audience with Hitler.
 Hamsun was eventually invited to meet with Hitler; during the meeting, Hamsun complained about the German civilian administrator in Norway, Josef Terboven and asked that imprisoned Norwegian citizens be released, enraging Hitler.
 Otto Dietrich describes the meeting in his memoirs as the only time that another person was able to get a word in edgeways with Hitler.
 He attributes this to Hamsun's deafness.
 Regardless, Dietrich notes that it took Hitler three days to get over his anger.
 Hamsun also on other occasions helped Norwegians who had been imprisoned for resistance activities and tried to influence German policies in Norway.